Lebanon:Operations of the Islamic Resistance on Thursday, Ma...

 In response to the criminal “Israeli” aggression that targeted dozens of Lebanese cities and towns, including Beirut’s southern suburb [Dahiyeh]:

-- the Islamic Resistance fighters targeted at 2:40 a.m.
-“Israeli” enemy positions in the Galilee Panhandle, with a barrage of rockets.
+- and as part of the series of Devoured Chaff [Al-Asf Al-Ma’koul] Operations, and within the framework of the warning issued by the Islamic Resistance to the settlement of “Nahariya”, Islamic Resistance fighters targeted it at 12:10 a.m., with a barrage of rockets and a squadron of offensive drones.

-- the Islamic Resistance fighters targeted at 12:20 p.m., the military industries complex of Rafael Advanced Defense Systems south of the city of Akka [“Akko”], with a barrage of rockets.
+- and as part of the series of Devoured Chaff [Al-Asf Al-Ma’koul] Operations, and within the framework of the warning issued by the Islamic Resistance to the settlement of “Nahariya”, Islamic Resistance fighters targeted it at 12:45 a.m. for the second time, with a barrage of rockets and a squadron of offensive drones.

-- and after monitoring the advance of an “Israeli” force at 12:30 pm on Thursday, March 5, 2026 from the Al-Manara Site towards Markaba with the aim of establishing a military site, the fighters of the Islamic Resistance targeted it with two waves of rocket barrages, scoring direct hits.
+- and as part of the series of Devoured Chaff [Al-Asf Al-Ma’koul] Operations, Islamic Resistance fighters targeted at 12:30 a.m. the Beit Lid Base – a military base housing training camps for the “Nahal” Brigade and the Paratroopers Brigade, with a barrage of high-grade rockets.

-- and after monitoring a gathering of “Israeli” troops at the Blat site, the Islamic Resistance fighters targeted it at 4:55 p.m., with a guided missile, scoring a direct hit.
+- and as part of the series of Devoured Chaff [Al-Asf Al-Ma’koul] Operations, Islamic Resistance fighters targeted at 12:30 a.m.
+“Glilot” Base – headquarters of the 8200 Military Intelligence Unit – located 110 km from the Lebanese-Palestinian border, in the outskirts of “Tel Aviv”, with a barrage of high-grade rockets.

-- the Islamic Resistance fighters targeted at 5:15 a.m. the “Ya’ara” Barracks with a squadron of offensive drones.
+- and as part of the series of Devoured Chaff [Al-Asf Al-Ma’koul] Operations, Islamic Resistance fighters targeted on Thursday, March 12, 2026 at 1:15 a.m.
+“Ya’ara” Barracks, with a squadron of offensive drones.

-- and after monitoring a gathering of “Israeli” soldiers at the Blat site, the Islamic Resistance fighters targeted it at 8:05 p.m. with a guided missile, causing a direct hit.
+- Islamic Resistance fighters targeted on Wednesday, March 11, 2026 at 5:15 p.m.
+“Meron” Air Surveillance and Operations Base in northern occupied Palestine, with a squadron of offensive drones.
+The operation resulted in damage to one of the base’s radars.

-- the Islamic Resistance fighters targeted at 8:45 p.m. the “Naftali” Base west of Tabariya Lake [Lake “Tiberias”], with a barrage of rockets.
+- Islamic Resistance fighters targeted at 1:15 a.m. a gathering of “Israeli” troops in the newly established Markaba Site, with artillery shells.

-- the Islamic Resistance fighters targeted a gathering of “Israeli” army vehicles at the newly established site in the village of Markaba at 5:00 p.m. with a barrage of rockets.
+- the Islamic Resistance fighters targeted on Thursday, March 12, 2026 at 4:10 p.m. the headquarters of the naval special operations unit “Shayetet 13” at “Atlit” Base, south of occupied Haifa, with a barrage of high-grade rockets.

 Comments